kelseyhightower/docker-kubernetes-tls-guide/apiserver/README.md

 This is most likely a really bad idea, but I'm going to try it anyway.
 Use a docker data-only container to manage configuration files for the Kubernetes API server.

-## Build the configuration container
+## Build the configuration image

-I'm only building the configuration container on the Docker host that will use it for configuration.
-It's possible to store configuration containers on a Docker registry, but the security risk is very high, especially if the Docker registry is not behind "your" firewall under your complete control.
+I'm only building the configuration image on the Docker host that will use it for configuration.
+It's possible to store configuration images on a remote Docker registry, but the security risk is very high, especially if the Docker registry is not behind "your" firewall under your complete control.

 ```
 $ export DOCKER_HOST="tcp://node0.kubestack.io:2376" DOCKER_TLS_VERIFY=1